 Vineet R. Dalal, an employee of NTIC since 2004, has served as Vice President and Director - Global Market Development - Natur-Tec[®] since November 2005.
-Prior to joining NTIC, Mr. Dalal was a Principal in the Worldwide Product Development Practice of PRTM, a management consultancy to technology based companies.
+Prior to joining NTIC, Mr. Dalal was a Principal in the Worldwide Product Development Practice of PRTM, a management consultancy to technology based companies (now part of PricewaterhouseCoopers Management Consulting).
 In this position, Mr. Dalal consulted to several Fortune 500 companies, in the areas of product strategy, Product Lifecycle Management (PLM) and technology management.
 Prior to that, Mr. Dalal held positions in program management and design engineering at National Semiconductor Corporation in Santa Clara, California.
 Mr. Dalal received an M.B.A. degree from the University of Michigan Business School in Ann Arbor, Michigan.
-He also holds an M.S. degree in Electronics Engineering from Karnatak University, India.
+He also holds an M.S. degree in Electrical and Computer Engineering from